What Are Sleep-Related Movement Disorders?

 Research into sleep-related movement disorders

-More than 200 studies were underway in 2020 to learn more about sleep-related movement disorders.
-Restless legs syndrome is the most studied of these conditions, by far.
-Researchers are studying new and existing drugs and other treatments that may help people with these sleep problems.6
+There are countless clinical trials and studies that are being conducted to learn more about sleep-related movement disorders.
+Researchers are studying new and existing drugs and other treatments that may help people with these sleep problems.8